 We are a group of independent physicians and scientists.
-We practice medicine in variety of specialties including Developmental Pediatrics, Internal Medicine, Cardiology, Addiction Medicine, Integrative Psychiatry, Child and Adolescent Psychiatry, Nephrology, Child Neurology, Radiology, Pathology, Molecular Genetics, Synthetic Neurobiology, Molecular Biology, Pharmaceutical Chemistry and Magnetic Resonance research.
+We practice medicine in a variety of specialties including Developmental Pediatrics, Internal Medicine, Cardiology, Addiction Medicine, Integrative Psychiatry, Child and Adolescent Psychiatry, Nephrology, Child Neurology, Radiology, Pathology, Molecular Genetics, Synthetic Neurobiology, Molecular Biology, Pharmaceutical Chemistry, and Magnetic Resonance research.

-We meet quarterly to discuss scientific advances in our fields, share our knowledge with fellow physicians and scientists from different specialities and disciplines.
+We meet quarterly to discuss scientific advances in our fields, share our knowledge with fellow physicians and scientists from different specialties and disciplines.

 Katarzyna Litak, M.D.,

 May 11, 2020